-Radio Nouspace is a web-based radio station that archives and curates sound(s) in both streaming and on demand formats that inform narrative and digital storytelling.
-As a result, Radio Nouspace is both an online, interactive installation / performance work, and a practice-based research site.
-Radio Nouspace experiments with affordances (potentials for particular actions) and interfaces of legacy and future radio to create new listening contexts, provide unique and informative listening experiences, and promote a radio community and culture.
+Radio Nouspace experiments with affordances (potentials for particular actions) and interfaces of legacy and future radio to create new listening contexts, provide unique and informative listening experiences, and promote a radio "ecology."

 Why archive and curate sound?
 Sound was the original and remained the fundamental sensory input and communication channel for human culture until the widespread acceptance of writing and printing.
 Sound, despite its secondary relation to visual, conveys deep, rich information, capable of providing immersive, interactive contexts for listeners.
 Sound, specifically speech, as verbalization of abstract thought, forms the central component of narrative, the driver of storytelling, the basis for literature and various literary practices associated with its production and consumption.
 There are situations where sound conveys an experience better than images or words.
 There is something rare and warm about calling a memory to mind without perfect visual documentation.
 Through the act of careful listening, listeners can derive important information about the world they inhabit.
 Learn more . . .